hridoy100/Java-Networking/README.md

 ## Acknowledgements

-A special thanks to **[Rifat Shahriyar](https://rifatshahriyar.github.io/)** for his invaluable contributions and guidance to this project.
+A special thanks to **Professor Rifat Shahriyar**, my course teacher, ([https://rifatshahriyar.github.io/](https://rifatshahriyar.github.io/)) for his invaluable teaching and guidance to this project.